yatsu/jaffle/README.md

 ## Related Work

 - [Watchdog](https://github.com/gorakhargosh/watchdog)
     - Python API and shell utilities to monitor file system events.
-Turret depends on it.
+Jaffle depends on it.
 - [pytest-testmon](https://github.com/tarpas/pytest-testmon)
     - pytest plugin to select tests affected by recent changes.
-It looks code coverage to determine which tests should be executed, whereas Turret uses simple pattern mapping.
+It looks code coverage to determine which tests should be executed, whereas Jaffle uses simple pattern mapping.
 - [pytest-watch](https://github.com/joeyespo/pytest-watch)
     - Continuous pytest runner using Watchdog, which also supports